pmocal/alligator-test/README.md

 ![screenie.png](screenie.png)

 ## Description
-Toy calculator app created for the purposes of a tutorial on testing Vue components for alligator.io.
-That post still in the works.
-Title will be: **Introduction to Testing Vue.js with Jest**.
+Toy calculator app created for the purposes of a tutorial on testing Vue components for the site alligator.io.
+The post will come out before the end of March with the title **Introduction to Testing Vue.js with Jest**.

 ## Project setup
 ```